ionStici/frontend/1-html/forms.md

 ## Form validation on the frontend

-- Include explicit error messages when fields are not correctly filled.
 - `<form novalidate>` or `<button formnovalidate>` prevents validation.
 - The **`required`** attribute makes an input mandatory, and tests if the input matches the format of the `type`.